gleorepo/qaz-personal-terminal/readme.md

 # QAZ Model 100
-#Keyboards

-The QAZ Model 100 is a cyberdeck inspired by the TRS/Tandy Model 100 portable computer from the mid 1980s.
-The Model 100 was a valuable productivity tool for writers on-the-go, especially reporters.
-It had an excellent  (for a portable computer) keyboard, useful software, and suitable screen— all in a small footprint.

-The QAZ Model 100 follows the TRS 100 in being keyboard-focused, but substitutes out the antiquated 75% keyboard for a  layout known as QAZ.  using 34/37 keys, QAZ is a layout that is more suitable for the 21st century.
+The QAZ Personal Terminal [QAZterm] is a cyberdeck inspired by the TRS/Tandy Model 100 portable computer from the mid 1980s.
+The QAZterm follows the TRS 100 in being keyboard-focused, but substitutes out the antiquated 75% keyboard for a 35% layout known as QAZ.
 It ditches single-purpose keys for key chords and layers that eliminates wild hand acrobatics while increasing input speed.

-The QAZ model 100 pairs this keyboard with a perfectly-matched and gorgeous 7.9 inch screen from Waveshare.
-The brains are provided by a Banana Pi M2, and the whole system is powered by an Ampripper 3000 power supply.
+The QAZterm pairs this keyboard with a 7.9 inch screen.
+The brains are provided by any of a RPi Zero 2, Banana Pi M2, or RADXA Zero, and the whole system is powered by an Ampripper 3000 power supply and 3500mah battery.

-All of this is packed into case that is 20mm thick and no wider than a sheet of letter-size paper.
+All of this is packed into case that under an inch thick and no wider than a sheet of letter paper.

-## Gallery
+The CPU is cooled by a custom copper heatsink and optional copper case back that let's the computer run overclocked without fans.

 ## Parts List
 * QAZ Keyboard PCB